CM2Walki/EFModStarter/README.md

 3. Steamfriends displays Company of Heroes (New Steam Version)

 # The Workaround
 To tackle this problem, a second .exe (_EFDaemon_) is introduced that restarts the _CoHEF.exe_ after the CoH window spawns and is focused.
 It will end up being the last game launched and thus be displayed by Steam.
-In the end we end up with a structure like this:
+We end up with a structure like this:

 1. Start _CoHEF.exe_
 2. _CoHEF.exe_ launches _RelicCoH.exe_ (with parameters _-mod (...)_ and _-uniquetoken (later used)_ AND _EFDaemon.exe_.